 Just one hour away from Milan, Bergamo can be visited in an afternoon, if you have little time, but we know you’ll come back to spend the whole weekend there.

-The city of Como is ideal for spending a day at the lake without giving up cultural activities.
+The city of Como is ideal for spending a day at the lake without renouncing cultural activities.
 It is known for its Gothic-style Cathedral, the panoramic funicular and the pedestrian path along the lake.
-Few know that Como has a close relationship with Alessandro Volta, the inventor of the electric battery to whom the Voltiano Temple is dedicated.
+Como has a close relationship with Alessandro Volta, the inventor of the electric battery to whom the Voltiano Temple is dedicated.

 To the north are the gardens overlooking the lake of Villa Olmo and other elegant villas, a meeting point between natural beauties and masterpieces of art.